-The HBS Social Enterprise Summer Fellowship program allows students to develop skills and knowledge, while having high responsibility and high impact.
-Organizations with summer internships represent education, arts and culture, environment, human services, international relief, nonprofit consulting, community development, and other social enterprises.
+The HBS Social Enterprise Summer Fellowship program allows students to develop skills and knowledge, while having significant responsibility and high impact.
+Organizations with summer internships represent arts and culture, community development, education, environment, human services, international relief, nonprofit consulting, and other social enterprises.
 Projects include new business development, strategic partnerships, financial analysis, operations management, and marketing.

 How it works